brightmart/text_classification/README.md

 UPDATE:

 1. <a href='https://github.com/brightmart/ai_law'>
-    AI_LAW: predict the name of crime(accusation),relevant-articles given facts of law cases</a> apply AI in law cases task, has been released
+    Apply AI in law cases task(AI_LAW): Predict the name of crimes(accusations),relevant-articles given facts of law cases</a>, has been released

 2. <a href='https://github.com/brightmart/nlu_sim'>sentence similarity project has been released</a> you can check it if you like.